Outgoing Alberta premier Dave Hancock resigns MLA seat

 His argument, put simply, was that those who wish to make a difference have a duty to step up and try to make that difference, said Sherman.

-Hancock, a lawyer by profession, has held almost every position with the PCs since, as a teenager, he became inspired by the campaign of Peter Lougheed in 1971. hcg
+Hancock, a lawyer by profession, has held almost every position with the PCs since, as a teenager, he became inspired by the campaign of Peter Lougheed in 1971. essay service

 He was PC youth president, party president, an legislature member, house leader and cabinet minister (in health, education, advanced education, human services, intergovernmental and aboriginal affairs), deputy premier and finally premier.